YashHalwai/Face-Aging-GAN/README.md

 ## Overview

-AgeGAN is a deep learning model that utilizes Generative Adversarial Networks (GANs) for age progression and regression tasks on facial images.
-This repository provides a pretrained model for inference on your images and instructions for training your own model using the CACD or UTK faces datasets.
+AgeGAN is a deep learning model that leverages Generative Adversarial Networks (GANs) for age progression and regression tasks on facial images.
+This repository includes a pretrained model for immediate inference on your images and guidelines for training your own model using either the CACD or UTK faces datasets.

 ## Getting Started

 ### Pretrained Model Inference

-To try out the pretrained model on your images, follow these steps:
+To apply the pretrained model to your images, follow these steps:

 1. Clone the repository:
     ```bash